Sep 26, 2019

 If one were to try to define sensory marketing, it could be considered a compilation of mechanisms affecting sight, smell, hearing, touch and taste.
 If we go deeper, it is worthwhile - especially in the spa or cosmetology industry - to focus on two levels.
 It is sound and smell - key stimuli for positive brand recognition.

-Marketing that utilises the potential of audio cannot be limited to the music that accompanies beauty salon customers.
+Marketing that utilizes the potential of audio cannot be limited to the music that accompanies beauty salon clients.
 It must influence the atmosphere: build a sense of intimacy, create a sensual ambience - not coincidentally, the body produces more endorphins under the influence of the right rhythm.
 These “happy hormones” translate into a degree of satisfaction with the service provided - and it is this that is crucial for a possible return.

 Examples of sensory marketing implementation